makersacademy/chitter-challenge/README.md

 This was quite a tough project, but it provided good consolidation of what I had learned about SQL and databases from the previous week, and has given me lots of food for thought on what I still need to learn!
 I modelled the database and MVC on paper before I started coding, and kept notes for an upcoming blog on how the project developed over the weekend.

 If I had more time I would look to implement:
-* log in/log out functionality (per the 'Harder' User Stories): at the moment, the app doesn't allow you to log back in as a previous account if you create a new account / restart the server.
+* log in/log out functionality (per the 'Harder' [user stories](#user-stories)): at the moment, the app doesn't allow you to log back in as a previous account if you create a new account / restart the server.
 * better CSS
 * email notifications if a user is tagged in a peep (per the 'Advanced' user stories)
 * bring in an Object Relational Mapper as the database interface (i.e. ActiveRecord)